 According to another legend, a boy was once playing in the courtyard and fell down the well.
 When he was finally lifted to safety he reported that he was not alone in the well.

 A female figure, he said, put her arms around him and comforted him until his rescue.
 The townspeople went down into the well and recovered a long-forgotten statue of a black Madonna.
-And not just any black Madonna.
+Not just any black Madonna.

 This one is one of the most detailed and best preserved Madonnas in the world.
 It’s now housed in the church itself and remains an icon and evidence for the people of Solsona of the occurrence of a miracle.